brendan-jefferis/comp/README.md

 Componentizer
 =============

-A minimal library + design pattern to help organise your JS code into manageable components.
+A design pattern + minimal library to convert your JS modules into reusable components.

 Designed to be used instead of a framework, in cases where that might be overkill.